lbod/delitetutorial/tutorials/beginner.md

 (Note there are some limitations using the `delite/handlebars!` plugin in delite, namely it doesn't support iterators or conditionals, however in most cases this isn't a limiting factor.
 Support for this will be explained in a later more advanced tutorial when we discuss
 [Liaison](https://github.com/ibm-js/liaison).
-The handlebars implementation delite implements is primarily focused on performance).
+The handlebars implementation delite uses is primarily focused on performance).

 We'll create a new delite custom element using Yeoman again.